dmhd6219/attack_munir/README.md

+Was created as homework for Introduction to Programming course at Innopolis University.

+## Description
 Harry Polis, Hermione Grannopark, Ron Weasinno and others from Hogwartolis applied to Innopolis University and got accepted, and when they reached Innopolis they saw people coding and doing things that are similar to magic like solving assignments and exercises from ITP course.
 So, they decided to teach the students magic and then they created their own club for magic.
 However, friends were unable to choose the club head and decided to ask other students for assistance.
 For this students created teams and each team chose their unique favorite magician.
 The teams decided to compete between each other by playing a duel with multiple teams playing simultaneously.
 The winning team's choice of the club head should become the solution for the game.
 Help students to play the game by using mysterious C code.
 Let the magic begin!

 In the <sub>input.txt</sub> file you will have the following content separated by a new line: